-- Analytics Standard: 500k sessions at the property level for the date range you are using
+- Analytics Standard: 500k sessions at the property level for your date range

-- Analytics 360: 100M sessions at the view level for the date range you are using
+- Analytics 360: 100M sessions at the view level for your date range

 Queries may include events, custom variables, and custom dimensions and metrics.
 All other queries have a threshold of 1M

 Historical data is limited to up to 14 months (on a rolling basis)